Chorley Building Society

-The Chorley and District Building Society is a British building society based in Chorley, Lancashire, England.
+The Chorley and District Building Society, trading as Chorley Building Society, is a British building society based in Chorley, Lancashire, England.
 It is a member of the Building Societies Association.
 As a building society, it operates under the principle of mutuality, meaning it is owned by its members rather than shareholders.
-As of its 166th year of operation, the Society continues to maintain a strong presence both locally and nationally.

 The society has three branches, including a Head Office located on Foxhole Road, High Street in Chorley, and Towngate in Leyland.